 Attention plays an important role in the perception of painful stimuli.
-Virtual reality distraction environments can be essential to treat anxiety, chronic pain and emotional pain management.
+Virtual reality environments for distraction can be very helpful to work on anxiety, chronic pain and emotional pain management.
 Scientific evidence demonstrates that perceptions of pain can be subdued when attention is diverted towards pleasant stimuli and away from harmful ones.

 This environment simulates a concentration game that directs the patient’s attention towards distracting stimuli.

 Your patient is in a hospital waiting room.
 After the nurse leads them into a procedure room, their blood is drawn in various ways.